telekom-security/tpotce/docker/_tests/README.md

 The Dicompot test additionally requires DCMTK client tools on the host:
 `echoscu`, `getscu`, `dcmdump`, and either `setscu` or `storescu`.

+The RDPHoneypot test also verifies that `server.pem` is written to the persistent cert volume and remains unchanged after a container restart.

 ## Conventions